El-Sio/mots-outils/readme.md

-# Monkey Jump
+# Mots Outils
->Simple Infinite scrolling game using phaser 3
+>Serious Game for French learning in Phaser 3

 This is a Typpescript game build with Phaser 3 and the Typescript + Vite.js template.

-The game structure is composed of a home screen with a simple audio toggle button, and a play button leadong to the main scene.
-In the main scene, platforms are randomly created from right to left and the player jumps across them collecting items (bananas) and avoiding enemies (parrots and statues)
+This game is a simple letter matching game to learn french "tool words" ("mots outils" in french) you have to learn in 1st grade in french schools.

-The game is live at https://japansio.info/monkey
+The game is live at https://japansio.info/motsoutils

 Below is the original readme of the template.